-I learned an important lesson - every person has blind spots.
-As a DEI practitioner, it is my job to cover as many of my blind spots as possible to ensure that I am creating a diverse workplace and equitable employee experience, particularly for people on the margins.
-Every DEI function should follow a diverse group of influencers to ensure their own blind spots are covered.
+I learned an important lesson – every person has areas they understand or notice less than others.
+As a DEI practitioner, I must cover as many of these areas as possible to create a diverse workplace and equitable employee experience, particularly for people on the margins.
+Every DEI function should follow a diverse group of influencers to ensure they can account for as many of these differences in experiences as possible.

-So, as the Culture Amp team worked to put together our Diversity, Inclusion, and Intersectionality report in 2018 and in 2019, we reflected upon the work of great people who have come before us.
-Whether it’s running a thought-provoking workshop, leading the charge for inclusion internally, championing diversity in venture capital firms, or many other worthy initiatives, these diversity, and inclusion workplace influencers have inspired us.
+So, as the Culture Amp team worked to put together our Diversity, Inclusion, and Intersectionality report in 2018 and 2019, we reflected upon the work of great people who have come before us.
+Whether it’s running a thought-provoking workshop, leading the charge for inclusion internally, championing diversity in venture capital firms, or many other worthy initiatives, these workplace DEI influencers have inspired us.

 Create a culture of belonging today

-Get started with Culture Amp’s free Diversity and Inclusion Starter Kit
+Get started with Culture Amp’s free DEI strategy eBook

 The group that we’re highlighting is in no way an exhaustive list.
-In fact, we’re looking forward to hearing who has inspired you.
+We’re looking forward to hearing who has inspired you.
 Thank you to those who have recommended influencers to be featured.
-We're proud to present our updated list for 2019, and we hope to continue to recognize more changemakers.
+We're proud to present our updated list for 2019, and we hope to continue recognizing more changemakers.

 What she teaches us: How to respect and value differences